 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

+A mixed glioma contains more than one of these cell types.
+For example a tumour that contains both astrocytes and oligodendrocytes is called an oligo-astrocytoma.
 The most common site for a mixed glioma is the cerebrum, which is the main part of the brain.

 Grading of mixed gliomas

 Grading is about how the tumour cells look when they are examined under a microscope.
 The grade gives an idea of how quickly the tumour may grow.
 There are four grades - grades 1 and 2 are low-grade which means the tumour grows slowly, and grades 3 and 4 are high-grade which means the tumour grow more quickly.

 As with most brain tumours, the cause is unknown but research is going on to find out more.
 Some risk factors are having had previous radiation to the head or certain rare genetic (hereditary).

 Sometimes the first symptoms are caused by increase in pressure in the brain (called raised intracranial pressure).
 This may be caused by a blockage in the ventricles (fluid-filled spaces of the brain), which leads to a build-up of the cerebrospinal fluid (CSF).
 CSF is the fluid that surrounds and protects the brain and the spinal cord.
 This increased pressure may also be caused by swelling around the tumour itself.

 Raised intracranial pressure can cause headaches, sickness (vomiting) and vision problems.

 Common symptoms include headaches and fits (seizures).
 Other symptoms may relate to the area of the brain that is affected: